Free State of Prussia: Ministry of State

-The Ministry of State was the highest and leading authority in the state; it consisted of the Minister President and the ministers of state (Article 7).
-Although it was organized collegially, the Minister President had policy-making authority (Article 46).
-He was elected by Parliament.
+The Ministry of State was the highest and leading authority in the state; it consisted of the minister president and the ministers of state (Article 7).
+Although it was organized collegially, the minister president had policy-making authority (Article 46).
+He was elected by the Landtag.
 After an amendment to the rules of procedure, an absolute majority was required from 1932 onward.
-The Minister President appointed the other ministers (Article 45).
+The minister president appointed the other ministers (Article 45).

 The constitution did not specify the ministries; they came about from practical requirements.
-Following the transfer of military responsibilities to the Reich, there was no Prussian Minister of War after 1919.
-The Minister of Public Works also lost his most important area of responsibility with the establishment of the German National Railway, and the ministry was dissolved in 1921.
-The office of Minister of Welfare, which had existed in the provisional government, was formally created.
-There were also ministries of the interior, finance, justice, agriculture and trade.
+Following the transfer of military responsibilities to the national government, there was no Prussian Minister of War after 1919.
+The minister of Public Works also lost his most important area of responsibility with the establishment of the German National Railway, and the ministry was dissolved in 1921.
+The office of the Minister of Welfare, which had existed in the provisional government, was formally created.
+There were also ministries of the Interior, Finance, Justice, Agriculture and Trade.
 The Ministry of Spiritual, Educational and Medical Affairs was renamed the Ministry of Science, Art and National Education in 1918.
 The economic interests of the state were largely concentrated in the Ministry of Trade and Commerce.
 It was the second most powerful state ministry after the Ministry of the Interior and was able to have a considerable impact on domestic and foreign trade beyond Prussia's borders.

-After the 1932 Prussian coup d'état, which replaced Prussia's legal government by Franz von Papen as Reich Commissioner, the Ministry of Welfare in its old form was dissolved.
-At the same time, the Minister of Trade also became the Minister of Economics and Labor.
-The Ministry of Justice was dissolved in 1935 under the law transferring the administration of justice to the Reich.
+After the 1932 Prussian coup d'état, in which Franz von Papen as Reich Commissioner replaced Prussia's legal government, the Ministry of Welfare in its old form was dissolved.
+At the same time, the minister of Trade also became the minister of Economics and Labor.
+The Ministry of Justice was dissolved in 1935 under the law transferring the administration of justice to the central government.

 State Council

-The constitution stipulated the formation of a State Council to represent the provinces of Prussia.
+The constitution required the formation of a State Council similar to the national Reichsrat to represent the provinces of Prussia.
 Its members were elected by the provincial parliaments; they could not be parliamentary members at the same time.
-The government was to inform the body about affairs of state.
-The State Council could express its views, had the right to initiate legislation and could lodge an objection to laws passed by Parliament.
-With a two-thirds majority, Parliament could, with a few exceptions, reject the objection or call for a referendum.
-Until 1933 the mayor of Cologne and future Chancellor of the Federal Republic of Germany, Konrad Adenauer, was chairman of the State Council.
+The government was to inform the State Council about important affairs.
+The State Council could express its views, had the right to initiate legislation and could lodge an objection to laws passed by the Landtag.
+With a two-thirds majority, the Landtag could, with a few exceptions, reject the objection or call for a referendum.
+Until 1933, the mayor of Cologne and future Chancellor of the Federal Republic of Germany, Konrad Adenauer, was chairman of the State Council.